ckan/losser/README.markdown

 Some of the filtering and transformations you can do with losser include:

-* Extract some fields from the objects (by matching regular expression patterns) and filter out others.
+* Extract some fields from the objects and filter out others.

   Any fields in an input object that do not match any of the pattern paths in the `columns.json` file are filtered out.